LUXURY IN THE MIDDLE EAST

 As a result, the retail landscape has been evolving dramatically in the last 18 months, and at SUM we have had the opportunity during this intense period, to partner with a number of ambitious, informed luxury retailers and brands as they have prepared for launches across the region.

 We’ve witnessed first-hand the aspirational magnetism of international brand identities, as well as the importance of connecting on a regular basis with local events and local tastes.
-It is this nuanced balance between the international and local that forms the challenge which most brands that are active in the region are addressing.
+It is this nuanced balance between the international and local that forms the challenge which most brands active in the region are addressing – often with the help of a luxury branding agency able to navigate local nuance and cultural context.

 This can range from partnerships with local influencers and taste-makers, to an understanding of the peaks and troughs of consumer-spending - for example during and post- the Ramadan period, and a sensitivity to significant differences in consumer attitudes across the various age cohorts and across the various countries in the region.